brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3917
 the endeavor to attain spiritual perfection is not a purely solitary enterprise but occurs in dependence on close personal ties.

+- Highlight(pink) - Location 4196
+“Venerable sir, this is half of the spiritual life, that is, good friendship, good companionship, good comradeship.”
+(Saṃyutta Nikāya 45:2; V 2–3)

+- Highlight(pink) - Location 4197
+“Not so, Ānanda!
+Not so, Ānanda!
+This is the entire spiritual life, (Saṃyutta Nikāya 45:2; V 2–3)

 - Highlight(pink) - Location 3918
 Spiritual friendship gives the practice of the Dhamma an inescapably human dimension and welds the body of Buddhist practitioners into a community united both vertically by the relationship of teacher to students and horizontally by friendships among peers treading a shared path.

+- Highlight(pink) - Location 4198
+When a monk has a good friend, a good companion, a good comrade, it is to be expected that he will develop and cultivate the Noble Eightfold Path.
+(Saṃyutta Nikāya 45:2; V 2–3)

 ___